 The majority of the time needed to make Vietnamese Lemongrass Pork Noodle Salad will be spent on preparing ingredients, such as slicing pork, mincing lemongrass, and prepping fresh veggies.
 Make sure you slice the pork thinly against the grain and use only the white and light green part of the lemongrass stalks.

 It doesn’t take much time to stir-fry the pork, so it’s best to have everything else ready.
-Make the dressing, put the noodles and fresh veggies in serving bowls before you cook the pork.
+Make the dressing, put the noodles and fresh veggies in serving bowls before you cook the meat.
 Once the pork is fully cooked, top the noodle bowls with it and drizzle the dressing.

 I’d love to hear what you think about the dish, so please feel free to leave a comment.
 New recipes are added every week so let’s connect on Facebook, Youtube, Pinterest and Instagram for the latest updates.
 You can find my collection of Vietnamese recipes here.